 During 2014, the Board established minimum ownership guidelines for Company common stock for directors.
 Directors must own stock in the Company of at least three times the annual retainer paid to independent directors (exclusive of any compensation for committee service such as meeting fees and leadership roles.)
 The ownership level must be initially achieved by December 31 in the fourth year after the director is first elected.
 These ownership guidelines are applicable to all directors of the Company.
 In the event that a director also serves as an executive officer of the Company, the director will be subject to the same level of requirements as all directors.
-Mr. Blonigan, Mr. Dury and Mr. Rohrs were in compliance with the ownership guidelines at January 2, 2021.
-As recently elected members of the Board, Mr. Barber, Dr. Jamison and Mr. Popovich have until December 31, 2022 and Ms. Hayes and Ms. Klein have until December 31, 2023 to achieve compliance with the ownership guidelines.
+Mr. Blonigan, Mr. Dury and Mr. Rohrs were in compliance with the ownership guidelines at January 1, 2022.
+As recently elected members of the Board, Mr. Barber and Mr. Popovich have until December 31, 2022 and Ms. Hayes and Ms. Klein have until December 31, 2023 to achieve compliance with the ownership guidelines.
+Dr. Jamison who is not standing for reelection would have had until December 31, 2022 to achieve compliance with the ownership guidelines.